HONDA CB900F HORNET 2001-2007

 Why Upgrade the Exhaust on Your Honda CB900F Hornet 2001-2007?

-We believe in giving you everything you need to get the job done properly.
-When you order this exhaust for your honda cb900f hornet 2001-2007, your kit includes the following components:
+We believe in providing everything you need for a hassle-free installation, right out of the box.
+When you order this exhaust system for your honda cb900f hornet 2001-2007, your complete kit includes the following precision-engineered components:

-- 2 x Stainless 304 CNC Mandrel Bent Link Pipes — precision-formed for an exact fit and optimal flow characteristics
+• 2 x Stainless 304 CNC Mandrel Bent Link Pipes — expertly formed for an exact fit and optimised exhaust gas flow

-- Integrated Heat Shields — attached directly to the link pipes to protect your legs and surrounding components
+• Integrated Heat Shields — securely attached to the link pipes to protect your legs, paintwork, and surrounding components from excessive heat

-- 2 x Stainless Exhaust Straps — robust, corrosion-resistant mounting straps for a solid, rattle-free installation
+• 2 x Stainless Exhaust Straps — heavy-duty, corrosion-resistant mounting hardware for a rock-solid, vibration-free installation

-- 2 x Exhaust Strap Rubbers — included to cushion vibration and protect bodywork during fitment
+• 2 x Exhaust Strap Rubbers — included to dampen vibration and prevent any metal-on-metal contact during fitting

-- Link Pipe Fitting Hardware — everything you need to connect the can securely to your stock downpipes
+• Link Pipe Fitting Hardware — all necessary bolts, clamps, and fixings to securely connect the can to your OEM downpipes

-Every component in this kit has been selected for durability and performance.
-The 304-grade stainless steel used in the link pipes is the same quality specification found in far more expensive alternatives, offering excellent resistance to heat, corrosion, and the kind of abuse that British roads regularly dish out.
-The CNC mandrel bending process ensures a consistent bore diameter throughout each bend, which means no restriction, no turbulence, and maximum flow from the downpipes through to the can.
+Every single component in this kit has been carefully selected for longevity, performance, and ease of installation.
+The 304-grade stainless steel used throughout is the same high-quality material found in far more expensive exhaust systems, offering outstanding resistance to heat, corrosion, and the harsh conditions that British roads and weather routinely throw at motorcycles.

 Fitment Details for the Honda CB900F Hornet 2001-2007

-One of the biggest selling points of this exhaust is how straightforward the fitment is.
-The entire assembly is designed to bolt straight onto the standard OEM downpipes of the honda cb900f hornet 2001-2007 — no cutting, no welding, and no specialist fabrication required.
-If you’re comfortable working on your own bike, this is well within reach as a home garage job.
-Most riders with basic mechanical knowledge report fitting times of around 45 minutes to an hour.
+One of the standout features of this exhaust system is just how straightforward the installation process is.
+The entire assembly is engineered to bolt directly onto the standard OEM downpipes of the honda cb900f hornet 2001-2007, with no cutting, welding, or specialist fabrication required.
+If you’re comfortable performing basic maintenance on your own bike, this is a perfectly achievable home garage project.

-Here are a few practical tips to make your installation even smoother:
+Here are a few practical tips to ensure your installation goes smoothly:

-- Check that the strap rubbers are correctly seated before tightening the straps fully
+• Ensure that the strap rubbers are correctly positioned before fully tightening the exhaust straps

-Because this exhaust fits directly to the OEM downpipes, there’s no need to source any additional adaptors or fabrication services.
-It’s a clean, direct swap that respects the existing engineering of the honda cb900f hornet 2001-2007 while delivering a genuinely improved result.
+Because this exhaust mates directly to the OEM downpipes, there’s no need to source additional adaptors, custom brackets, or fabrication services.
+It’s a clean, direct replacement that respects the original engineering of the honda cb900f hornet 2001-2007 while delivering a tangible improvement in sound, aesthetics, and performance.

 Frequently Asked Questions — Honda CB900F Hornet 2001-2007 Exhaust

-- Will this exhaust fit all years of the CB900F Hornet? — Yes.
-This kit is specifically designed and tested to fit the honda cb900f hornet 2001-2007 across the full production run of that generation.
+Yes.
+This kit is specifically designed and tested to fit the honda cb900f hornet 2001-2007 across the entire production run of that generation.

-- Do I need a remap or fuelling adjustment? — In most cases, the honda cb900f hornet 2001-2007 will run well without a remap when fitting a slip-on can to OEM downpipes.
-However, for optimum fuelling, a dyno tune is always recommended.
+In most cases, the honda cb900f hornet 2001-2007 will run perfectly well without a remap when fitting a slip-on system to the OEM downpipes.
+However, for optimal fuelling and performance, a professional dyno tune is always recommended.

-- Can I use my existing OEM downpipes? — Absolutely.
-This exhaust is designed to mate directly to your standard Honda downpipes with no modification required.
+Absolutely.
+This exhaust is designed to connect directly to your standard Honda downpipes with no modification required.

-- What maintenance does stainless steel require? — Very little.
-A periodic wipe-down with a stainless steel cleaner will keep the link pipes and heat shields looking their best over the long term.
+Very little.
+An occasional wipe-down with a quality stainless steel cleaner will keep the link pipes and heat shields looking pristine for years to come.

-At Max Torque Cans, we’re riders ourselves, and we build exhausts with that perspective at the forefront of everything we do.
-The honda cb900f hornet 2001-2007 deserves better than a bog-standard silencer, and we’re confident this kit delivers the quality, sound, and value you’re looking for.
-Order today and find out why so many Hornet owners across the UK trust Max Torque Cans to upgrade their ride.
+At Max Torque Cans, we’re riders first and manufacturers second.
+We build exhausts with that passion and perspective at the heart of everything we do.
+The honda cb900f hornet 2001-2007 deserves an exhaust system that matches its character, performance, and heritage—and we’re confident this kit delivers exactly that.
+Order today and discover why so many Hornet owners across the UK trust Max Torque Cans to transform their ride.

 Outlet